cap1tulo/SportLife-SportComplex/README.md

 How to start the project: Open the terminal and run **go run main.go**.

-Resources and tools used in this project: pgAdmin (PostgreSQL), Postman, VS Code.
+Resources and Tools used in this project: pgAdmin (PostgreSQL), Postman, VS Code, HTML, CSS, JS, GOLANG, BOOTSTRAP.